Hypermobile type Ehlers-Danlos Syndrome (hEDS)

 - It allowed me to develop preventative strategies and to understand the signs I’d already pin-pointed as being cyclical.

-- It taught me that subluxations in the night after a very restful sleep weren’t directly “my fault”.
+- It taught me that subluxations or dislocations in the night after a very restful sleep weren’t directly “my fault”.

 - It allowed me to accept the irony that I could help others find a pain-free return to life and sport with solid strategies to avoid further injury, while being unable to do the same for myself.